onyx-platform/onyx-platform.github.io/_drafts/2017-07-10-Onyx-Asynchronous-Barrier-Snapshotting.md

 ---

-We’re proud to announce Onyx 0.10.0, a major step forward for Onyx’s stream processing engine, driven by, and dogfooded with the demanding requirements of our product [Pyroclast](http://pyroclast.io), our Streaming Processing Platform as a Service.
+We’re proud to announce Onyx 0.10.0, a major step forward for Onyx’s stream processing engine, driven by, and dogfooded with, the demanding requirements of our product [Pyroclast](http://pyroclast.io), our Streaming Processing Platform as a Service.

 ## Asynchronous Barrier Snapshotting